arpitarout01/Breast-Cancer-Prediction-Model/README.md

 # Dataset
 The dataset used in this project is the Breast Cancer Data Set referred from the Kaggle site.

--Number of Instances: 569
+- Number of Instances: 569
--Number of Attributes: 32
+- Number of Attributes: 32
--Attribute Information:
+- Attribute Information:
--Mean radius
+- Mean radius
--Mean texture
+- Mean texture
--Mean perimeter
+- Mean perimeter
--Mean area
+- Mean area
--Mean smoothness
+- Mean smoothness
 ... (and other relevant features)
--Target Variable: Diagnosis (M = malignant, B = benign)
+- Target Variable: Diagnosis (M = malignant, B = benign)

 # Model
 The logistic regression model is used to estimate the probability that a given instance (tumor) is malignant.
 Logistic regression is well-suited for binary classification tasks.

 # Model Training
--The dataset is split into training and testing sets.
+- The dataset is split into training and testing sets.
--Feature scaling is performed to standardize the features.
+- Feature scaling is performed to standardize the features.
--The logistic regression algorithm is applied to the training data.
+- The logistic regression algorithm is applied to the training data.

 # Model Evaluation
 The model's performance is evaluated using metrics such as accuracy and precision.